Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] It was written in 2001 and is obsolete.
 - [ ] It was first published as part of Jim Highsmith's doctoral thesis.

 #### Q83.
-The team is not going to complete its Spring Commitment.
+The team is not going to complete its Sprint Commitment.
 As the Team Facilitator, what should you do?

 - [ ] Ask the PO to extend the sprint.
 - [ ] Advise the PO as soon as possible.